rat10/nng/README.md

 - Nesting of graphs allows for the addition of unforeseen aspects without a need to modify existing structures and queries.
 - An annotated nested graph is actually a supertype of the graph into which its annotations transform it.
 This becomes visible in the mapping to standard RDF.
 It guarantees that annotations don't cloud the view on the principal relation.
 - Annotations are applied to the statements they annotate.
 No requirements for intermediary nodes can change their semantics in subtle and counter-intuitive ways.
+- Annotated statements represent tokens, which is the intuitive referent of use cases like administration and contextualization.
 - Optional fragment identifiers allow to identify with great precision the target of an annotation: a term on subject- or object position, the relation itself or the statement as a whole.
 However their use is not mandatory, defaulting to a loosely bound "cavalier" approach semantics.
 - Nested Named Graphs impose no artificial differentiation between singleton and multiple statements: a graph containing only one statement is a graph all the same.
 - They provide a means to solidly specify their semantics while remaining backwards compatible to any application of named graphs in the wild.